ibexa/documentation-user/docs/content_management/translate_content.md

 ![Collapse source button](img/translations_collapse_source.png "Collapse source button")

-## Edit existing translations

-The back office offers several entry points where you can edit existing content item or product translations.

-To edit a published translation of a content item:

-1. In the content tree, select a content item and click **Edit**.
-2. If the content item has multiple language versions, the **Select translation modal** displays all published translations.
-3. Select a language and click **Edit side-by-side**.

-To edit a translation of a product:

-1. Go to **Product catalog** -> **Products**.
-2. Select a product and open the **Translations** tab.
-3. Next to the language version you want to edit, click the **Edit side-by-side** button.

-This opens the side-by-side translation view, where you can perform a review or make your changes and either create a new draft of a content item or publish directly.

-!!! tip

-    The **Edit side-by-side** button is active only for languages other than the main language of the content item or product.

-To edit a draft translation of a content item:

-- In the content tree, select a content item and open the **Versions** tab.
-Click the three dots icon next to a draft translation that you want to edit and, in the context menu, click **Edit side-by-side**.
-- In the main menu, go to **Content** or visit the **My dashboard** page, and go to **Drafts**.
-Find a draft whose source and target languages differ and click **Edit side-by-side**.

-This opens the existing draft in the side-by-side translation view, so you can review and refine a translation without creating a new draft.

-!!! tip

-    Products don't have draft translations.
-    Product translations are published instantly when you click **Save and close** in the editing window.

 ## Review automatic translation

 If a content item or product has draft translations created with automatic translation, the **Versions** tab displays a **Translation status** column.